-- 1. Services received from a non-network skilled nursing facility. - 2.
+- 1. Services received from a non-network skilled nursing facility, except as described in Surprise billing protections. - 2.
 Custodial care and other non-skilled services. - 3.
 Self-care or self-help training (non-medical). - 4.
 Services primarily educational in nature. - 5.
 Vocational and job rehabilitation. - 6.
 Recreational therapy. - 7.
 Health clubs. - 8.
 Physical, occupational or speech therapy services when there is no reasonable expectation of improvement. - 9.
 Voice training. - 10.
 Outpatient rehabilitation services when no medical diagnosis is present. - 11.
 Group physical, speech and occupational therapy.